Frikallo/MISST/README.md

 - [x] Customizable themes
 - [x] Additional Efects like nightcore
 - [x] Easy to use equalizer
-- [x] Preprocessing service available for offline use
+- [x] Preprocessing service available on both CPU and GPU
 - [ ] Docker image (WIP)
 - [ ] Make it as fast as possible (Preprocessing, Model loading, etc.) (Not a priority)
-- [ ] Stable on Windows, Linux and MacOS (Not a priority)
+- [ ] Stable on Windows, Linux and MacOS (WIP)
+- [ ] Reasonable download size
-- [x] Proper installer/updater
+- [ ] Proper installer/updater (Not a priority)

 ## Installation
-as of version 2.0.6, MISST is only available on windows with guaranteed compatibility.
+As of version 3.0.3, MISST is only available on windows with guaranteed compatibility.
 Until a later release, please refer to [Manual Installation](https://github.com/Frikallo/MISST/#manual-installation).

 ## Manual Installation
 These instructions are for those installing MISST v3.0.2 **manually** only.